 What is coastal erosion?

-Coastal erosion is the wearing away of the land by the sea often involves destructive waves wearing away the coast (though constructive waves also contribute to coastal erosion).
+Coastal erosion is the wearing away of land by the sea, often involving destructive waves that erode the coast (though constructive waves also contribute to coastal erosion).

 There are four main processes of coastal erosion.
 These are corrasion, abrasion, hydraulic action and attrition.